f5devcentral/f5-big-iq-lab/docs/class5/module8/lab6.rst

 1. In the BIG-IQ UDF lab, go to the **Components** section and find Ubuntu Lamp.
 Select **Access** and click **Visual Studio Code**.

-**Note:** When you are not familar with the UDF lab environment, please use tge **Get Started** page which can be found here:  https://clouddocs.f5.com/training/community/big-iq-cloud-edition/html/startup.html
+**Note:** When you are not familar with the UDF lab environment using VSC, please use the **Get Started** page which can be found here:  https://clouddocs.f5.com/training/community/big-iq-cloud-edition/html/startup.html

 Enter the password (purple123).